corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 `corda-cli network config docker-compose solar-system`

-3. Run a Gradle command to build the CorDapp and generate the `.cpb` file:
+3. Run a Gradle command ([or run a Gradle task in IntelliJ](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html#gradle_tasks)) to build the CorDapp and generate the `.cpb` file:

   `./gradlew build`

-4. Run the `gradle cpk` [task in IntelliJ](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html#gradle_tasks) to build the CorDapp package (`.cpk`) files of your CorDapp.
+This command builds the CorDapp package (`.cpk`) files.
 Most CorDapps will have two files: a `contracts` file and a `workflows` file.

-5. Run the `gradle cpb` task in IntelliJ to build the CorDapp package bundle (`.cpb`).
+The command also builds the CorDapp package bundle (`.cpb`).

-6. Deploy the network using `corda-cli` and `docker-compose`:
+4. Deploy the network using `corda-cli` and `docker-compose`:
   `corda-cli network deploy -n solar-system | docker-compose -f - up`

-7. Check the CorDapp's status using [Corda CLI](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/overview.md):
+5. Check the CorDapp's status using [Corda CLI](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/overview.md):
   `corda-cli network status -n solar-system`

   You'll be able to see the status of the node.
 The nodes are up and running when their status is `Ready`.